Combine files (binaries) in Power BI Desktop

 Creates a function query that parameterizes the file/binary input to the exemplar query.
 The exemplar query and the function query are linked, so that changes to the exemplar query are reflected in the function query.

-Applies the function query to the original query with input binaries (for example, the Folder query) so it applies the function query for binary inputs on each row, then expands the resulting data extraction as top-level columns.
+Applies the function query to the original query with input binaries, such as the Folder query.
+It applies the function query for binary inputs on each row, then expands the resulting data extraction as top-level columns.

-With the new behavior of combine files, you can easily combine all files within a given folder as long as they have the same file type and structure (such as the same columns).
+With the behavior of combine files, you can easily combine all files within a given folder if they have the same file type and structure (such as the same columns).

 In addition, you can easily apply additional transformation or extraction steps by modifying the automatically created exemplar query, without having to worry about modifying or creating additional function query steps.
 Any changes to the exemplar query are automatically generated in the linked function query.

-There are all sorts of data you can connect to using Power BI Desktop.
-For more information on data sources, check out the following resources:
+You can connect to all sorts of data using Power BI Desktop.
+For more information on data sources, see the following resources: